 Nikon Z50: Verdict

-Technically, the Z 50 might sound like a scaled down version of the Nikon Z 6 and Z 7, but in the flesh it has a very different feel.
+Technically, the Z 50 might sound like a scaled down version of the Nikon Z6 II and Z7 II, but in the flesh it has a very different feel.
 Nikon has done a remarkable job of giving such a small camera such a solid one-handed grip, but quite apart from the size of the camera, we were impressed by the 16-50mm pancake kit lens which is one of the slimmest APS-C kit lenses we've yet seen and uses a 'proper' mechanical zoom rather than an electrical power zoom system – these always feel rather 'disconnected'.

-But even more than the camera and its kit lens, we are impressed by Nikon's pricing.
-Body only, the Z 50 costs less than some of tis chief APS-C rivals, and the pricing for the kit lens and twin lens bundles is really quite remarkable.
+Even so, we are impressed by Nikon's pricing.
+Body only, the Z 50 costs less than some of its chief APS-C rivals, and the pricing for the kit lens and twin lens bundles is really quite remarkable.

 We were happy with the image and video quality produced by the Nikon Z50, and genuinely enjoyed zipping around the back streets of Bath capturing quick snapshots with this dinky little camera.
 Overall, we think this is a fantastic enthusiast mirrorless camera (at an even more fantastic price), and proves that Nikon has a clear vision for its Z-mount cameras.
 We can't wait to see what it pulls out of its bag of tricks next.